 The second climb is tough.
 Its steepest ramp at 14% is hidden somewhere in a 2.5 kilometres section with an average gradient of 11.2%, which starts 2.5 kilometres up the mountain.
 The Pian del Lupo totals 9.4 kilometres of torture and the average slope is 8.7%.
 The last kilometre is the easiest one as it rises at 5.5%.

 The Pian del Lupo is crested with 62 kilometres out.
-The first 16 kilometres is a a downhill, the rest goes up.
+The first 16 kilometres are downhill, the rest goes up.
 At first with fairly shallow gradients as the Nivolet tracks on the lower slopes along the edge of the Orco river.
-This section on non-classified, but it is far from flat either.
+This section is non-classified, but it is far from flat either.
 Shortly after the riders move through Noasca (start of the official climb) a section at 10% appears and 4 kilometres up the mountain the ramp kicks up to 14%.
 This is just before a series of switchbacks hoists the riders away from the valley floor up the side of the mountain.
 The route climbs 3 kilometres at 8.7% before it flattens out for approximately 8 kilometres.
 The route moves through mountain village Ceresole Reale and heads to the grande finale.
 The last 6 kilometres of the final climb rise at 8.9%.

 For those who have enough juice for a sprint at the top.
 The 100 metres run-in to the line slope at 3.7%.